 ••• Reg.
 IV.15.(a).
-Sales-Receipts Factor: In General.
+Sales Receipts Factor: In General.

 - (1) Article IV.1.(g) defines the term "salesreceipts" to mean all gross receipts of the taxpayer not allocated under paragraphs (5) through (8) of Article IV, provided that the receipts are derived from activities that meet the transactional test for apportionable income.
-Thus, for the purposes of the sales-receipts factor of the apportionment formula for each trade or business of the taxpayer, the term "salesreceipts" means all gross receipts derived by the taxpayer from transactions and activity in the regular course of the trade or business.
+Thus, for the purposes of the sales receipts factor of the apportionment formula for each trade or business of the taxpayer, the term "salesreceipts" means all gross receipts derived by the taxpayer from transactions and activity in the regular course of the trade or business.
 The following are rules for determining "salesreceipts" in various situations: - (A) In the case of a taxpayer engaged in manufacturing and selling or purchasing and reselling goods or products, "salesreceipts" includes all gross receipts from the sales of such goods or products (or other property of a kind which would properly be included in the inventory of the taxpayer if on hand at the close of the tax period) held by the taxpayer primarily for sale to customers in the ordinary course of its trade or business.
-Gross receipts for this purpose means gross sales-less returns and allowances, and includes all interest income, service charges, carrying charges, or time-price differential charges incidental to such sales.
-Federal and state excise taxes (including sales taxes) shall be included as part of such receipts if the taxes are passed on to the buyer or included as part of the selling price of the product. - (B) In the case of cost plus fixed fee contracts, such as the operation of a government-owned plant for a fee, "salesreceipts" includes the entire reimbursed cost plus the fee. - (C) In the case of a taxpayer engaged in providing services, such as the operation of an advertising agency or the performance of equipment service contracts or research and development contracts, "salesreceipts" includes the gross receipts from the performance of such services, including fees, commissions, and similar items. - (D) In the case of a taxpayer engaged in renting real or tangible property, "salesreceipts" includes the gross receipts from the rental, lease, or licensing the use of the property.
+Gross receipts for this purpose means gross sales_less returns and allowances, and includes all interest income, service charges, carrying charges, or time-price differential charges incidental to such sales.
+Federal and state excise taxes (including sales taxes) shall be included as part of such receipts if the taxes are passed on to the buyer or included as part of the selling price of the product.

-Comment [SHL9]: I know we decided to add "the" at this point.
+Comment [SHL13]: I know we decided to add "the" at this point.
 But in fact, the model now uses the phrase "paragraphs of Article IV," without a modifier before "paragraphs."